California mpox cases raise concerns. But health officials say the risk remains low

 One version of the virus — called clade II — was the source of an international health crisis in 2022, when infections escalated in dozens of countries, mostly among men who have sex with men.
 At one point, the U.S. was averaging close to 500 cases per day.

 The infections were rarely fatal, but many people suffered painful skin lesions for weeks.
-Those outbreaks waned later that year, thanks in part to a vaccine against mpox made by Jynneos.
+Those outbreaks waned later that year, thanks in part to the Jynneos vaccine made by Bavarian Nordic.

 The other version — known as clade I — likewise can spread through sex, but also through other forms of contact.
 In Africa it has infected a broader range of people, including children.